 To make matters worse the participants decided to start the aircraft programme and crucially a new engine and avionics in parallel.
 The new engine is particularly problematical as it is the most powerful of its type in the world and had to be started more or less from scratch.
 The Alternative, from Canada, would have been an evolutionary design and although without EU involvement much less risk.

 And for the icing on the cake, Airbus, failed to grasp just how complicated the programme was, having no experience in military aircraft.

 As it stands now, it’s going to be 2014/15 before the RAF takes delivery, it will likely cost more (even though we signed a fixed prices contract) as the alternative is to let Airbus Military go under and have a number of performance deviations from specification.

 This is bad news for everyone, but especially bad news for the RAF that is hammering its current aircraft on operations, has experienced attrition losses in existing types and is relying on leased and/or ancient aircraft for some strategic lift.

 The existing C130’s of all types are being heavily used in current operations and it is predicted that there is looming on the horizon a ‘crunch point’ where this accelerated fatigue/airframe life issue will result in significant shortfalls in capability.

-We think there are a number of factors which mean we must stay with the programme;
+I think there are a number of factors which means the UK must stay with the programme;

 When this took place the most likely combat vehicle types to be in service were the 6/8 wheeled armoured vehicles; Piranha derivatives, Boxer, and VBCI amongst many others.
 These were central to the Revolution in Military Affairs derived programmes such as the UK FRES or US FCS, the medium weight concept of rapid deployment and information superiority.